Marines give Scouting America’s Camp Tamarack ability to expand

+The U.S. Marine Corps Reserve and Scouting America recently partnered for Innovative Readiness Training’s (IRT) Operation Build Michigan March 3 to May 31 at Camp Tamarack in Jones, Michigan.

-Marines from the Engineer Services Company, Combat Logistics Battalion 25, Red Bank, New Jersey, lay conduit at Camp Tamarack in Jones, Michigan.
-(Courtesy photo)
+More than 120 service members from the Engineer Services Company, Combat Logistics Battalion 25, Red Bank, New Jersey, worked to expand usable land and entrench electrical, water and data conduit.

+The camp needed additional spaces to expand activities and update existing buildings.
+The Marines trenched and reburied 48,000 cubic feet of soil, emplacing 3,200 linear feet of various conduits, and clearing more than 6 acres of land with tree-felling.

+Camp Tamarack is now prepared to build a new dining facility and shotgun trap range, enhance outdoor classrooms, and host more scouts, providing enrichment for hundreds of visitors each year.

 |Date Taken: